mr-pointing/website/content/posts/Blender Donut Tutorial.md

 We can add that by clicking on our donut and creating an *Image Texture*.
 First go to the **Texture Paint** tab and go to materials.
 Click the yellow circle next to color to select image texture, then select `New`.
 Call it `donut_base.png` or something, and set some default colors with the default resolution.
 On the left side of the screen, on the photo icon, click the `donut_base` image.
 Now, we can paint directly onto our mesh.
 Mess around with the colors and the brush levels to get the type of look you desire.

+## Part 6: Geometry Nodes

+We're going to start creating our sprinkles by creating new *Geometry Nodes*.
+There is a heading tab we have to switch too, and we can generally get rid of the spreadsheet on the top left.
+Now with our icing selected, click "New".
+Geometry Nodes are actually modifiers, so you should also see a new modifier on the bottom right.

+Now, what we're actually doing here is giving our mesh objects more options by choosing different ways of manipulating our mesh, then passing them into our node system.
+Once there, anywhere in Blender I can now easily access whatever changes I set up to make.
+For the sprinkles, we want random points across our mesh, so use `Shift+A` to go to `Point`, then `Distribute Points on Face`.
+This node should go between the connection of input and output (into mesh).

+This is only halfway there, however.
+What actually happened here was that it took the icing mesh, made it these points, and fed it back to us.
+This *isn't* what we want, since we want both the mesh and these new points.
+This is where we use `Shift+A` to `Geometry`, then use the `Join Geometry` features to connect the distribution node we just made to the output.
+We will also have to drag a line from the input into the join node to actually create that join.

+Making the sprinkle is really easy, just use `Shift+A` to create a UV Sphere Mesh.
+Since it will be used many times over and will be small, we can make it low resolution at 12 segments and 8 rings, and a size of `0.01 meters` .
+Since we've created our sphere, we can easily use the top right menu to drag it into our Geometry Nodes work area for our icing.

+To get this sphere to be represented by the node we have creating points on our icing, we can use another node called `Instance on Points`.
+This should go between your distribution node and join node.
+This instance node replaces the nodes with whatever is passed into it.
+So, we know we just dragged in our sphere mesh, drag from the geometry out on the sphere node to the instance input on the instance node.

+If you increase the density, you'll notice quickly the sprinkles are so random they're inside of one another.
+This can be avoided by using *Poisson Disk* distribution, which gives you the ability to change the distance minimum between points.
+Set to a value of 0.012 is a good start, as going too far apart will look a little unrealistic.

+We also have a ton of sprinkles everywhere, any I mean everywhere.
+Even on the inside of our mesh.
+This is going to cause our machine to work harder to render it, even though there are things we're not even seeing.
+To avoid this we use **Weight Painting**.
+On the top left, hit the Object View drop down and choose Weight Paint.
+Your donut should turn blue; just for the sake of starting, draw a circle on top of your icing.

+You should notice the circle you painted is a bright red, with other green and yellow around the edges.
+This is going to act as our area of effect for our distribution of sprinkles.
+Donuts naturally have more sprinkles in the part dipped into the sprinkle tray, which is more often than not a perfect circle on the top most part of the donut.
+Creating a thick ring with some imperfect spots here and there will do us justice, but we have to call it into action.

+First up, make sure the paint brush stroke you made was only on the front of your mesh by using the `front faces only` option under the advanced drop down on your object view tool bar.
+Your new brushed circle exists as a data object, and we should name it something useful (we're about to use it).
+Then, from your density factor input option on your distribution node, drag out and select named attribute.
+Then, you're going to choose the name you just made for your sprinkles.

+If we made a duplicate of our donut and changed the Geometry Nodes values directly from the menu nodes, it'll change both.
+However, if you want some option to be specific to each object, you can drag any input out into the origin input node, so each will have it in their properties.

+If you look at the properties of our donut, you'll notice it's around 1.2 meters across.
+That's about 4 feet long in America, which is huge for a donut.
+To fix this, we have to scale it down.
+Select everything and hit `s` and use `Ctrl` to go down by constant values. if we're at 1.2 meters, 0.12 would be more accurate.

+The scale isn't applied yet though.
+Select everything, `Ctrl+A`, and hit `Apply Scale`.
+You'll notice it works if your sprinkles look messed up.
+You'll have to massively increase your density for sprinkles.
+You can either increase it by around x10,000 or use a math multiplier node between.

+## Part 7: Long Sprinkles

+Right off the bat, we have our first conversation about the 3D cursor.
+The 3D cursor is where any newly created object will be placed.
+We want to see our sprinkle so we should probably move it to the plane (`Alt+Right Click`).

+The long sprinkle is a cylinder.
+Bring it down to the smallest size, then just 12 vertices.
+I had some trouble moving the sprinkles around, for whatever reason the mesh would zoom into the plane if my cursor was over the plane.
+In his video it worked fine, not sure what setting I had on that made that happen.

+We'll need to round out the ends of the sprinkle, so hit `Tab` and *face select* (3) to select the top and bottom face, and use `Ctrl+B` to apply a bevel.
+Scroll up on the mouse wheel a bit to apply more geometry, but not too much.
+Then You have a nice rounder edge.
+Don't forget to apply smooth shading.

+Use duplicate to make another sprinkle, and we'll create our medium size.
+Hit `Tab` and enter vertex select.
+Select the top vertices, then `G`, and `X` to move along the X axes.
+Do this again for your large sprinkle.
+We also want one more of the large sprinkle so we can bend it.

+To create more geometry to enable a bend, we'll need a loop cut.
+Hit `Ctrl+R` and scroll up to use about 8 cuts.
+We could bend it now, but there's actually a nice modifier that will accomplish that for us.
+Hit modifier and search for a *Simple Deform* modifier.
+Select `Bend` and it'll create really easily maneuverable bending motions in whatever angle you'd like.

+You'll notice the bend is centered at the bottom of the sprinkle.
+That's because that's where our origin point is, the little yellow/orange circle that's on every mesh object.
+We should move this to the center of all of our sprinkles.
+Use `Ctrl` to select all your sprinkles, then use `Right Click` to select `Set Origin`, then select `Origin to Geometry`.

+Now to help for getting the sprinkles onto the icing, we need to put them in a collection in the top right.
+Once in a folder, duplicate the donut and make sure to click the two next to the icings geometry nodes modifier, so each donut is separate.

+Then, hop on over to Geometry Nodes.
+Take out the current node attached to the `instance` path on the `Instance on Points` node.
+That was our round sprinkles, now we need our long ones.
+Take the collection we made and drag it into the Geometry Nodes environment.
+Then attach that to where the round sprinkles were.
+Hit Reset Children, Separate Children, and Pick Instance.